Lawrence, Middle Tennessee Blue Raiders take on the UTEP Miners - WTOP News

 Murfreesboro, Tennessee; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Eli Lawrence and the Middle Tennessee Blue Raiders host Tae Hardy and the UTEP Miners in C-USA action.

 The Blue Raiders have gone 7-2 in home games.
-Middle Tennessee is 3-1 in games decided by less than 4 points.
+Middle Tennessee averages 69.8 points while outscoring opponents by 3.1 points per game.

 The Miners have gone 4-6 against C-USA opponents.
-UTEP scores 68.3 points and has outscored opponents by 2.6 points per game.
+UTEP ranks fourth in C-USA with 33.4 rebounds per game led by Calvin Solomon averaging 6.2.

 The Blue Raiders and Miners square off Thursday for the first time in C-USA play this season.

-TOP PERFORMERS: Lawrence is averaging 12.4 points for the Blue Raiders.
-DeAndre Dishman is averaging 11.4 points over the last 10 games for Middle Tennessee.
+TOP PERFORMERS: Eli Lawrence is shooting 44.4% and averaging 12.4 points for the Blue Raiders.
+Elias King is averaging 1.6 made 3-pointers over the last 10 games for Middle Tennessee.

-Hardy is shooting 42.1% and averaging 12.6 points for the Miners.
-Shamar Givance is averaging 1.0 made 3-pointers over the last 10 games for UTEP.
+Shamar Givance is averaging 10.1 points, 4.6 assists and 1.8 steals for the Miners.
+Tae Hardy is averaging 12.8 points over the last 10 games for UTEP.

 LAST 10 GAMES: Blue Raiders: 5-5, averaging 67.1 points, 29.3 rebounds, 10.8 assists, 7.3 steals and 4.9 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 69.0 points per game.